-I'm Josh — a Jacksonville, Alabama-based photographer, videographer, and web designer with a genuine love for helping local businesses and organizations tell their stories well.
-I don't just show up with a camera.
+I’m Josh — a Jacksonville, Alabama-based photographer, videographer, and web designer with a genuine love for helping local businesses and organizations tell their stories well.
+I don’t just show up with a camera.
 I show up with questions, with curiosity, and with a commitment to getting it right.
+I lead every project personally, so you always have a consistent creative voice — and when a project calls for more, I bring in a trusted team to help execute at the highest level.

 I grew up with a curiosity about how things are made — how a story gets told, how an image can stop you in your tracks, how a well-designed thing just feels right.
 That curiosity led me to Samford University, where I earned a degree in Graphic Design and got my first real training in how to think visually.